codekendo/Tokenomics-and-Crowdsale/README.md

   distributed, traded, and used.
 A blockchain token represents an asset or utility on a blockchain platform.
   Essentially, it’s a symbol of value.

-* Lets understand the concept of tokens by using the following example:
+* Let's understand the concept of tokens by using the following example:

     * Imagine you are on Superman's planet Kryptonite.
 When entering the Kryptonite, you can exchange cash for Kryptonite tokens that are worth $1 each.

     * Within the ecosystem of the Kryptonite, a Kryptonite token represents your ownership of $1.

-    * You can exchange the Kryptonite token for a certain amount of time Superhuman time.
-Or, you can transfer your ownership of the $1 cents to someone else by giving the Kryptonite token to another person.
+    * You can exchange the Kryptonite token for a certain amount of Superhuman time which can give you superhuman strength.
+Or, you can transfer your ownership of the $1 to someone else by giving the Kryptonite token to another person.

     * Blockchain tokens function much the same way.
 But, blockchain tokens get rendered digitally rather than as physical objects.